idangoldman/staticpage-website/source/_posts/2019-06-03-monthly-update-of-may.markdown

 Hello, how are you doing?

-I’m doing well, thanks for asking! 😊
-Last month was all about spreading the word, video and fixing some more bugs.
+I’m doing well, thanks for asking! 😊 <br>Last month was all about spreading the word, video and fixing some more bugs.

 ## “How to Create a Coming Soon Page”
 A promo walkthrough video I have created to give you and others a better look at the last version of StaticPage.
 Also, it was really fun editing the video!
 Watch the video at [this link](https://www.youtube.com/watch?v=vEiAj0Zr5xc). 🤩